The combined degree programs are administered on behalf of the Richard Ivey School of Business and the Don Wright Faculty of Music.

 For students who entered the HBA Program in September 2016 and prior, please refer to the 2016-2017 Academic Calendar.

 A student who fails to meet the combined program progression standards in any year must withdraw from the combined program.
-However, a student who has met the progression standards of either the HBA or Bachelor of Musical Arts (Honours Music) program will be allowed to proceed to the next year of that program.
+However, a student who has met the progression standards of either the HBA or Bachelor of Music (Honours) program will be allowed to proceed to the next year of that program.
 If the progression standards of both individual programs have been satisfied, the student may continue in either program and may petition the School or Faculty whose program was not selected for permission to complete that program at a later date.
 A student who is required to withdraw from the combined program and wishes to pursue either of the individual programs or both programs through a concurrent degree, must complete all the degree requirements of the individual program or concurrent programs in order to graduate from that/those program(s).

 At the Richard Ivey School of Business, students are considered for the Dean's Honour List during their first year of HBA.
 Students enrolled in Years 4 and 5 of the combined program are considered for the Dean's Honour List in Year 5 only.
 Only grades obtained in 4000-level Business courses will be used in calculating averages for the purposes of determination of Dean's Honour List standing.
 Courses taken outside the Business School are excluded.
 Calculations for Ivey Scholar and Gold Medals are completed in the same way.